manjaro/pacman-mirrors/docs/index.md

     sudo pacman -Syyu

 # OPERATION
-No matter how you choose to generate your mirrorlist, you will **ONLY** get up-to-date mirrors.
-This means the - at any given time - number available mirrors will vary depending on when the mirror last syncronized with the master repo server.
+Pacman-mirrors tries to povide **ONLY** up-to-date mirrors **if** they are available in your chosen mirror pool This means - at any given time - the number of available mirrors will vary depending on when the mirror last syncronized with the master repo server.
+**But** if no up-to-date mirrors is available in your chosen mirror pool, your mirror list will not be changed.

+# Network connection
+To be able to download the latest status file from repo.manjaro.org pacman-mirrors verifies network connection by opening up to three different websites.
+The sites are

+1. wikipedia.org
+2. github.com
+2. bitbucket.org

+The sites are chosen due to their generic nature and general availability.

 ## MODES